-This Podcast is due to my good friend Jack Cooper saying, "Run out of topics?
-Let me suggest some."
+My good friend Jack Cooper said, Run out of topics?
+Let me suggest some.
 His suggestion was that I talk about folks who had influenced me over the years.
-The folks who influenced my came mainly from books.
+The folks who influenced me came mainly from books.

-Another influential book was Robert Louis Stevenson's 'Treasure Island'.
-In my mind I was Jim, the cabin boy, having adventures on the seas and especially on the island.
-Thats why my little gang called itself 'The Bloody Pirates Club'.
+Another influential book was Robert Louis Stevensons Treasure Island.
+In my mind I was Jim, the cabin boy, having adventures on the seas and on the island.
+Thats why my little gang called itself The Bloody Pirates Club.

 Earlier on I had been impressed by Rudyard Kiplings Kim.
 I read that book aloud to my daughter when she was young and had read it myself several times over when I was younger.
 This is not the Disney version but a tale of a Caucasian child raised as a native in the Indian Raj.
 He meets a holy Tibetan Lama and becomes a spy as well.
 It is quite a story.
 My daughter became a Tibetan Buddhist nun and I think reading the book aloud to her at an impressionable age may well have influenced her decision to take vows.

-On the flag of India there is a spinning wheel and that is because Gandhi preached making one's own clothes instead of buying European-style garments manufactured in Britain from Indian raw materials.
-He also respected the work of the hands.
-I took this as a very great lesson that I should always be making something with my hands, and this was a worthy thing to do.
+On the flag of India there is a spinning wheel and that is because Gandhi preached making ones own clothes instead of buying European-style garments manufactured in Britain from Indian raw materials.
+He also respected work of the hands.
+I took this as a very great lesson that I should always be making something with my hands, and that this was a worthy thing to do.
 As a result of Ghandis teaching and also from the influence of my mother who was a great sewer and potter, painter and crafts person I have always some kind of needlework in my hands whether it be cross stitch, garment sewing, cloth doll making, knitting, crochet and beading.
 My hands, when not typing on a computer keyboard are almost never idle and, as strange as that may seem, I owe that, at least in part, to Mahatma Ghandi.

 Another person who had a great influence on me, again through reading his biography, was George Washington Carver.
 Not as familiar to people nowadays, he was a prominent African American agricultural chemist.
 He developed a series of procedures where you could develop and make almost anything from a peanut.
 He helped to popularize peanut butter.
 He was a brilliant and public-spirited man.
 His father had been a slave and his mother was stolen back into slavery.
-He found over 300 uses for the peanut and worked tirelessly his whole life for something he believed in sometimes under adverse conditions.
+He found over 300 uses for the peanut and worked tirelessly his whole life for something he believed in, sometimes under adverse conditions.
 He also developed a crop rotation system that revolutionized Southern agriculture.

-I'll add one more to this trio of folks who influenced me and the third one will be Prince Peter Kropotkin, a Russian scientist.
+Ill add one more to this trio of folks who influenced me and the third one will be Prince Peter Kropotkin, a Russian scientist.
 Peter Kropotkin, sometimes known as Prince Pete in my Anarchist group, was born to a noble Russian family.
 He became an Anarchist.
-In opposition to Social Darwinism, he believed in mutual aid, that the ability of people to help each other was a integrally important characteristic of an ideal society.
-His views which I obtained from his book titled "Mutual Aid" had a great influence on how, in later years, I worked with groups.
+In opposition to Social Darwinism, he believed in Mutual Aid and that the ability of people to help each other was a integrally important characteristic of an ideal society.
+His views, which I obtained from his book titled Mutual Aid, had a great influence on how, in later years, I worked with groups.
 In the passage of time I ended up working for the Canadian government where I was considered to be an unusual employee because I put the good of the whole office, the group, above my own little cell or silo.
-I worked for everybody and over time this affected the whole office, partially because of communication.
+I worked for everybody and over time this affected the whole office, partially because of communication needs.
 It made me a natural bridge between separate groups in the office.

 © Sonia Brock 2005